S-Bonillas/015_USGS_Heatmaps/README.md

 **'015_USGS_Heatmaps > part_01' Folder contains:**
-- index.html (HTML file, housing the project dashboards.
-Original Index.html was provided for the project, but scripts section was updated to accommodate the created JavaScript files)
+- index.html (Original Index.html was provided for the project, but scripts section was updated to accommodate the created JavaScript files)

 **'015_USGS_Heatmaps > part_01 > static > css' Folder contains:**
 - style.css (HTML style data for the body as well as Leaflet map and legend formatting)